Margherita Guarducci: Epigrafia Greca

-The work, in a clear and straightforward style, presents actual cases alongside theoretical explanations, providing the reader with a veritable "small anthology" of Greek inscriptions, with photographs, transcriptions, translations, commentary, and very often bibliographic references.
+The work presents actual cases alongside theoretical explanations, providing the reader with a veritable "small anthology" of Greek inscriptions, with photographs, transcriptions, translations, commentary, and very often bibliographic references.
 Each volume includes a large bibliography.
 Because of a limited edition, the volumes of Epigrafia Greca were soon exhausted.
-Guarducci felt the need to put her hand to a fifth volume which would serve as a "compendium" for the previous four.
+Guarducci subsequently wrote a fifth volume to serve as a compendium for the previous four.
 It was published in 1987 as L'epigrafia greca dalle origini al tardo impero (Greek epigraphy from its origins to the late Empire).